List of Chelsea F.C. managers

 Roberto Di Matteo is the first manager to have won the UEFA Champions League for Chelsea.

-The first manager of Chelsea Football Club was John Robertson, appointed player-manager in 1905.
-The current head coach is Enzo Maresca.
+José Mourinho is one of the most successful managers in the club's history, with eight trophies won in two spells from 2004 to 2007 and from 2013 to 2015.

+Thomas Tuchel led Chelsea to its first FIFA Club World Cup and he is also the manager to have won the most international titles with the club.

-Chelsea have had 32 permanent managers/head coaches (of whom four also served as player-manager), six interim managers and six caretakers.
-Ron Suart has served as both caretaker and interim manager.
-José Mourinho has served two different periods as permanent manager, while Guus Hiddink has been interim manager twice.
-Roberto Di Matteo was first interim manager, but was later appointed permanent manager, while Frank Lampard was first permanent manager, and later interim manager.
+Chelsea Football Club have had 34 permanent managers/head coaches (four of whom also served as player-manager), seven interim managers and seven caretakers.
+The first manager of the club was John Robertson, who was appointed player-manager in 1905.
+Ron Suart and Calum McFarlane have served as both caretaker and interim manager.
+José Mourinho has served two different spells as permanent manager, while Guus Hiddink has been interim manager twice.
+Roberto Di Matteo was initially appointed as interim manager, but was later given the job on a permanent basis, while Frank Lampard was a permanent manager, and later returned for a short spell as interim manager.

 Chelsea's first ever manager was Scottish wing-half John Tait Robertson, who continued to play for the club until he resigned a year later.
 David Calderhead is Chelsea's longest-serving manager, holding the position from 1907 to 1933, spanning 966 matches.
-Chelsea's shortest reigning permanent manager is Graham Potter, who was in charge for 31 games.
+Chelsea's shortest reigning permanent manager is Liam Rosenior, who was in charge for 23 games.
 Statistically, Chelsea's least successful manager is Frank Lampard during his second stint.

 The first manager under whom Chelsea won a major trophy was Ted Drake, who guided the club to the league championship in the 1954–55 season, while Dave Sexton managed the club to their first European honour, a UEFA Cup Winners' Cup triumph in 1971, and Gianluca Vialli guided Chelsea to win the 1998 UEFA Super Cup.

-Mourinho has won the most domestic titles, and total titles with the club (in fact, all titles won with Mourinho were domestic titles – eight in total), Vialli second most titles with five, whereas Carlo Ancelotti led Chelsea to their first league and FA Cup "Double" in 2010.
+Mourinho has won the most domestic titles, and total titles with the club (in fact, all titles won with Mourinho were domestic titles – eight in total); Vialli won the second most titles with five, whereas Carlo Ancelotti led Chelsea to their first league and FA Cup Double in 2010.

-Di Matteo led Chelsea to their first UEFA Champions League for Chelsea in 2012.
-A year after, Rafael Benítez led the club to win the UEFA Europa League, becoming the first club to hold two major European titles simultaneously and one of five clubs, and the first British club, to have won all three of UEFA's major club competitions.
+Di Matteo led Chelsea to their first UEFA Champions League title in 2012.
+A year later, Rafael Benítez led the club to the UEFA Europa League, and so Chelsea became the first club to hold two major European titles simultaneously and one of five clubs, and the first British club, to have won all three of UEFA's major club competitions.
 In February 2022, Thomas Tuchel led Chelsea to its first FIFA Club World Cup.
-He is also the coach who have won the most international titles with the club; all three of his titles were international.
+He is also the coach to have won the most international titles with the club; all three of his titles were international.

+In July 2025, Enzo Maresca guided Chelsea to victory in the 2025 FIFA Club World Cup, the first edition of the expanded competition, with a 3–0 win over the 2025 Champions League winners, Paris Saint-Germain, in the final.